slimem/raytracing_renderer_cuda/README.md

 2 - Render a simple scene with no materials.
 The rendering result will be a jpeg or ppm image\
 3 - Support texture projection.\
 4 - Add more shapes and materials, (use basic materials, maybe support .mdl format in the future?)\
-5 - Support loading .obj file types\
+5 - Support loading .obj file types with texture mapping\
-6 - Use a json file that describes the scene as input.
+6 - Use a json file that describes the scene as input.\
 7 - A aws cloud based solution where the client draws a scene in a web browser (using THREE or webGL) and sends the json file to the server (aws ec2 that supports cuda)... maybe the server will be based on **asio**, and maybe use a REST API otherwise I will develop an API on my own.\
-8 - ?? \
-9 - Profit

 ## Current state
 Now the renderer can generate procedural textures using perlin noise (wood, marble and turbulance) and use uv image textures that are currently stored in global memory (use texture memory in the future).\